Updated June 7, 2023

 It is not something many people of the old age bracket want to spend their time on, but this is very important.
 Learn the technologies and software programs that are coming into use in your area of functionality.
 It helps to expand your skills and keep you entrenched in the current corporate environment at par with the young employees.
-Prove yourself as an indispensable part of the company by displaying the qualities that are you are worthy of.
-Seek every opportunity to learn, upgrade your skills and take new responsibilities.
+Prove yourself as an indispensable part of the company by displaying the qualities you are worthy of.
+Seek every opportunity to learn, upgrade your skills and take on new responsibilities.
 Analyze what the employer values the most, and try to place yourself in their shoes.
 To achieve this, you need to be a self-promoter.
-Have your skills and accomplishments written in the company newsletter, and induce other people to talk about your contributions.
+Include your skills and accomplishments in the company newsletter, and induce other people to talk about your contributions.

-Display the other side of You:
+Display the Other Side of You

-Maintain the record of your Social network:
+Maintain the Record of your Social Network

-Do not allow yourself to be stereotyped.
+Do not allow yourself to be Stereotyped

-Your experience is an effective tool; make use of it.
+Your Experience is an Effective Tool; Make use of it

-The experience that you have gained all these years can become a most effective tool to prove your calibre.
-During the hiring process, generally, employees look for the less experienced person as they have to pay out less salary but tell them what you can and what you should do to increase your business, and how you can further add value to their prolific ventures.
+The experience you have gained all these years can become a most effective tool to prove your caliber.
+During the hiring process, generally, employees look for the less experienced person as they have to pay out less salary.
+Tell them what you can and should do to increase your business and how you can further add value to their prolific ventures.
 Tell them how you can be a profitable asset for the company.
-While it could be expensive for them to hire you, but you have to spell your own definition about yourself to convince them that it could be more expensive to hire inexperienced people.
+While it could be expensive for them to hire you, you have to spell your definition about yourself to convince them that it could be more expensive to hire inexperienced people.

-Don’t Hesitate To Get Feedback.
+Don’t Hesitate To Get Feedback

-There are many cases when people are not able to come out of their stigma; the answer to it is explained by Dwight Golann its because of the “psychology of abnormal reactions to loss”.
-Freud came to the conclusion that while many of the mourners gradually process through the loss, but some do not?
-This latter group remains stuck and find themselves incapable of dealing with their feelings of deprivation.
-Psychiatrists have defined patients who maintain themselves in denial over by loss as “the substitution of….a fantasy or an action, or something of that sort….The defensive use of action in order to do away with something painful or unpleasant.”
+There are many cases when people cannot escape their stigma; Dwight Golann explains the answer to it because of the “psychology of abnormal reactions to loss”.
+Freud concluded that while many mourners gradually process the loss, some do not.
+This latter group remains stuck and cannot deal with their feelings of deprivation.
+Psychiatrists have defined patients who maintain themselves in denial over the loss as “the substitution of….a fantasy or an action, or something of that sort….The defensive use of action in order to do away with something painful or unpleasant.”
 Dwight Golann.
-Older people subjected themselves to deprivation and dejection, and ever thought of coming out of this situation seems to them impossible.
+Older people subjected themselves to deprivation and sadness, and every thought of coming out of this situation seems impossible to them.

-Collect All the evidence that is against you
+Collect all the Evidence that is Against You

 Apply for Transfer

-And what can employees do to Prevent Age Discrimination
+And What can Employees do to Prevent Age Discrimination

-Draft the guidelines:
+Draft the Guidelines

-Make the workplace age-friendly:
+Make the Workplace Age-friendly